 “We made the decision to use [RoZetta] because of the experience they had [as an AWS Advanced Consulting Partner and as builder and operator of Thomson Reuters TicK History]… and because they have a deep understanding of exchange data globally,” says Matt Spedden, Global Head of Equities and Market Data Solutions at Morningstar.

 The new version of Morningstar’s Tick Data Solution, on the SaaS platform built by RoZetta, goes live at the end of July and will make it quicker and easier for clients to access tick data from Morningstar.

 “Over the past couple of years, tick data has risen on firms’ priority lists,” says Spedden.
 He adds that the service should appeal to financial professionals performing best execution, transaction cost analysis, and regulatory compliance: “Tick data is one of the ingredients that customers need in order to fulfil those tasks.”

-RoZetta’s platform makes managing, mining and visualising massive amounts of data possible
+RoZetta’s SaaS platform makes managing, mining and visualising massive amounts of data possible

 The data can also be used for market surveillance and monitoring by firms’ compliance departments and regulators, in the front office for back-testing trading strategies, for market and liquidity analysis, and by software providers to populate analytics and research applications, and to back-fill other datasets.

 Morningstar’s existing Tick Data service stems from its acquisition of London-based ticker plant and datafeeds vendor Tenfore Systems in 2003.
 Since then, Morningstar has collected and stored — and in most cases, commercialised — around 2.5 petabytes of tick-level market data, which is growing exponentially year-on-year, covering 200 stock trading venues, or roughly 99% of global equities coverage.